joereddington/joereddington.github.io/_posts/2021-01-18-XKCD's-Simple-Writer-in-vim.markdown

      :mkspell! .vim/kilodic.txt

-to make a vim spelling dictionary from it.
+to make a vim spelling dictionary from it (and saved it as .vim/spell/kilodic.utf-8.spl).
 I can now use:

 	:set spelllang=kilodic